niklasramo/palikka/README.md

 ###.define()

 Define a module.
-All modules get stored in `palikka.modules` object.
+All modules get stored in `palikka._modules` object.
 Please avoid defining circular modules (when two modules depend on each other) since there is currently no way of handling such situations and the modules just never get defined.

 **Syntax**